How to Calculate a Budget for Your First Paid Media Campaign

 - Happy to spend more on some keywords than others?
 Navigate to the individual keyword and select the pencil icon near the ‘Max CPC’ option, before adjusting in line with your campaign objectives.

 And there you have it, a step-by-step guide on how to budget for your first paid media campaign and manage spend in Google Ads Keyword Planner.
 As a reminder, here are a few key takeaways that will help you when setting up your first paid ads campaign:

 - Define clear goals that marry up with your overall business objectives.
 What do you want to achieve through your paid media activity?

 - Create a list of relevant keywords that will deliver results for your brand whilst making your campaign financially viable.

 - Familiarise yourself with the formulas for paid media budgeting – they can really help to control spend and ensure consistent ROI.

 - Utilise the features of Google Ads Keyword Planner to keep your budget in check and fine-tune your paid media strategy.

-Managing an efficient, cost-effective paid media campaign can be challenging, which is why many brands trust us with their spend.
+Managing an efficient, cost-effective paid media campaign can be challenging.
+That’s why many brands trust us with their spend instead.
 Our experts use advanced techniques and innovative platforms to optimise your campaigns and guarantee excellent ROI.
-Click here to learn more about how we can help or call us on 0345 459 0558
+Head here to learn more about how we can help or call us on 0345 459 0558.